Set up config modifiers

 8. The Settings page in the production environment opens.

-1. To make any changes to the config modifier, click the Edit button.
+1. To make any changes to the config modifier, click the Go to Staging button.

 9. Next, add link(s) to subscriptions to apply the config modifier in your production environment.